GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-104/index.md

 standard editing view, and share the current slide.

 <figure>
-  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/L87rANm3IfsVZiMHfbH2.png", alt="Screenshot of a browser window featuring a web app highlighting the main content area and cross-origin iframe.", width="800", height="568" %}
+  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/L87rANm3IfsVZiMHfbH2.png", alt="Screenshot of a browser window featuring a web app highlighting the main content area and a cross-origin iframe.", width="800", height="568" %}
   <figcaption>
     The main content area is in blue and the cross-origin iframe is in red.
   </figcaption>
 </figure>

 To use it, select the element to share, then create a new `CropTarget` based on that element.
-Next, start screen sharing by calling `getDisplayMedia()`, that prompts the user for permission to share their screen.
+Next, start screen sharing by calling `getDisplayMedia()`.
+That prompts the user for permission to share their screen.
 Then, call `track.cropTo()` and pass the `cropTarget` created earlier.